onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 67:43
 I was quite sorry when we came down to
 67:45
-earth again tape script four point eight
+earth again tapescript four point eight
 67:50
 a piece of paper a loaf of bread
 67:55